Major incident declared after flooding in Wales

 “If you are affected please follow official advice from NRW (Natural Resources Wales), emergency services and your local authority.”

-Those who have been “working tirelessly in dreadful conditions to keep people” were thanked along with communities who are helping neighbours.
+Those who have been “working tirelessly in dreadful conditions to keep people safe” were thanked along with communities who are helping neighbours.

 A call was also made to check on vulnerable neighbours.